 A vigorous pea bean with beautiful white flowers followed by lumpy-looking but succulent, tender and stringless pods.
 Best cooked straight from the plant when young.
 However, the bicoloured white and brownish-purple dried beans store very well.
 If you are looking for quality of flavour, not quantity of yield, this is the bean for you.
 A delicious bean!

-Originally from the Royal Botanic Gardens, Kew, this cream-seeded variety has been handed down for at least three generations in our donor's family.
+Originally from the Royal Botanic Gardens, Kew, this variety has been handed down for at least three generations in our donor's family.
 The purple-pink flowers are complemented by purple-tinged leaves and stems, and followed by flat purple pods.
-These pods have excellent flavour, perfect for eating fresh or freezing, and when dried the beans have a rich, nutty flavour.
+A healthy and vigorous vine producing a prolific crop of tender pods.
+Perfect for eating fresh or freezing, and when dried the beans have a rich, nutty flavour.

 Syn.
 Dutch Half Runner.
 This white seeded variety originates with the settlers of the Dutch Fork Section of South Carolina, USA.
 Growing to around 1.2m in height it produces white flowers and short, straight, pale green pods over a long season.
 When eaten young the pods are stringless and tasty, although the beans are equally delicious dried.

 Grown by Mr Brooks in the 1960s, but passed to us by his neighbour, who has grown the beans since 1969.
 The buff-coloured seeds produce 50-60cm plants and very attractive mauve and lilac flowers followed by slim, flat, purple pods.
 Best picked when young as pods become a little stringy as they mature.
 Sow to harvest 70 days (approx.)